sercona/Owon-Multimeters/README.md

 	stdbuf with '-o0' is about output buffering.
 This method, when run before your main cli command, will disable the internal buffering of the operating system.

 	Also, note that for python apps, there is a different method that must be used.
-Use the '-u' command and run python3 (the interpreter) directly as:
+Use the '-u' switch and run python3 (the interpreter) directly as:

 	$ python3 -u some_python_app.py